Duroktar/node-docker-microservice/README.md

 #docker run --name mysqldb -d -p 3306:3306 test-database    #Runs in background
 ```

-Some commands for working with the test server:
+Some commands for working with the test server (if mysql is running in a docker container then skip this section):

 ```
 bash